From Past To Path: Masked History Learning for Next-Item Prediction in Generative Recommendation: Abstract

 \section{Abstract}

 Generative recommendation, which directly generates item identifiers, has emerged as a promising paradigm for recommendation systems.
-However, its potential is fundamentally constrained by the reliance on purely autoregressive training.
-This approach focuses solely on predicting the next item while ignoring the rich internal structure of a user's interaction history, thus failing to grasp the underlying intent.
+However, this left-to-right paradigm inherently biases the model towards local contexts, failing to capture deeper historical dependencies necessary for understanding complex user intents.
 To address this limitation, we propose \textbf{Masked History Learning (MHL)}, a novel training framework that shifts the objective from simple next-step prediction to deep comprehension of history.
 MHL augments the standard autoregressive objective with an auxiliary task of reconstructing masked historical items, compelling the model to understand ``why'' an item path is formed from the user's past behaviors, rather than just ``what'' item comes next.
 We introduce two key contributions to enhance this framework: (1) an \textbf{entropy-guided masking} policy that intelligently targets the most informative historical items for reconstruction, and (2) a \textbf{curriculum learning} scheduler that progressively transitions from history reconstruction to future prediction.
 Experiments on three public datasets show that our method significantly outperforms state-of-the-art generative models, highlighting that a comprehensive understanding of the past is crucial for accurately predicting a user's future path.
-The code will be released to the public.
+The code is available at \url{https://github.com/CQU-MM-Intelligent-Lab/MHL}.